dkaip/CSharpSECSTools/README.md

 ## Documentation

+Find the documentation WEB site here [CSharpSECSTools](https://dkaip.github.io/CSharpSECSTools).

-There is the documentation in the source files so that IntelliSense capable editors/IDEs will be able to provide support for method completion, etc.
+There is documentation in the source files so that IntelliSense capable editors/IDEs will be able to provide support for method completion, etc.
 In addition there is documentation in the `DocFx` folder.